A Place To Come Home

 Years ago, as a pastor, I began asking a question that stirred something deep in me: Why don’t we look different than the culture?

 I saw people showing up faithfully to church, yet still fragmented, exhausted, and bound.
-I didn’t want performance—I longed for transformation.
+I longed for lasting transformation.
 I wanted our people to heal.

 But then came my own unraveling.
 A dark night of the soul.
 I would come to need the very healing I was trying to offer.
 In that wilderness, I didn’t just survive—I awakened.